 Who carries out Sound Insulation Testing?

 The person carrying out the building work should arrange for sound insulation testing to be carried out by a test body with appropriate third-party accreditation in accordance with Approved Document E states that.
-This includes members, such as ourselves, of the Association of Noise Consultants Registration Scheme.
+This includes members, of the Association of Noise Consultants Registration Scheme.

 What does a Sound Insulation Test Involve?